-Are you wondering why your revenue keeps going down month after month?
-Then you may need to evaluate your business sales strategies to save your business from incurring losses.
-But getting the data to gain valuable insights for your business is not always easy.
+Are you struggling to keep track of your revenue month after month?
+You may need to evaluate your business sales strategies to save your business from incurring losses.
+But getting the data to gain valuable insights for your business can be challenging.

 Here’s the good news.

-You can use your sales productivity metrics to help identify performance issues and optimize sales activities.
-Key sales performance metrics to track include your business’ conversion rate, customer acquisition cost, and average deal size.
+You can use your sales performance metrics to help identify performance issues and optimize sales activities.
+These performance metrics can also help to track your business’ conversion rate, customer acquisition cost, and average deal size.

-Assessing these sales performance metrics will help create a robust sales dashboard based on factual knowledge.
+Assessing these sales metrics will help create a robust sales dashboard based on factual knowledge.

 Want to learn how to measure sales performance to scale your ecommerce business?